Non-motorized access on freeways: United Kingdom

 In countries such as the United Kingdom and Germany, the difference between a normal road and a freeway-class road (motorway or autobahn) is the restriction of low-speed traffic.
 Many roads are built to freeway standards but are not legally freeway-class roads for this reason.
 Indeed, some freeway-class roads are downgraded for short stretches where no alternative exists, to allow low-speed traffic; examples in the UK include the Dartford Crossing (Note: Non-motorized traffic may not use the Dartford Crossing, however cyclists are shuttled across the crossing for free by car.
 Low speed motorized traffic is allowed.) (the furthest downstream public crossing of the Thames), and the former Cumberland Gap, as well as sections of the A1 not yet designated A1(M), various lengths of the A5, and the entirety of other important and near-motorway-standard links such as the A14, A34, A38, A42, A50, and A55 road, long stretches of which carry 70 mph speed limits.
 The reasons for such designation vary—physical lack of space (A55), restricted budget (e.g. A42; a full-standard motorway would have been more expensive than an A-road; a motorway with additional service roads further still), or because of legislative or political wrangling (easier to have A-road construction or upgrade authorised and accepted than a more emotionally charged "motorway scheme", and does not require issuing of Special Road orders).

+In Scotland, it's common for new expressway routes to be built as "non-motorway Special Road".
+These do have Special Road orders, but then require further legislation to stop them being motorways, to set speed limits, etc. Non-motorway Special Roads are most easily identified with a standard set of prohibition signs at every entry, and with 70mph speed limits explicitly signed instead of National Speed Limit.